-In October 2010 and January 2011, the Company issued 4,130,173 shares and 968,804 shares of common stock, respectively, at \$0.0083 per share to its founders under the Founder Shares agreements.
-These Founders Shares agreements required continued rendering of service to the Company in order to vest in those shares.
-As such, the Company recognized stock-based compensation over the vesting term of four years based on the fair value of the common stock on the dates of issuance.
-In July 2012 and March 2014, the Company repurchased 286,817 and 239,952 shares of founders' common stock from founders at \$0.0083 per share, respectively.
-As of September 30, 2014, there were 105,015 shares subject to repurchase.
+During 2010 and 2011, the Company issued shares of restricted common stock to its founders under the Founders' Shares agreements.
+These Founders' Shares agreements require continued rendering of service to the Company in order for the shares to vest.
+As such, shares of restricted common stock subject to future vesting are not deemed outstanding for accounting purposes until the shares vest.
+The Company recognizes stock-based compensation over the vesting term of four years based on the fair value of the common stock on the dates of issuance.
+As of September 30, 2015, all shares were fully vested and there were no shares subject to repurchase.

-The stock-based compensation expense recorded related to the founders' shares was as follows (in thousands):
+The stock-based compensation expense recorded related to shares of common stock granted pursuant to the Founders' Shares agreements was as follows (in thousands):

-Three Months Ended September 30, Nine Mor Septen
+Three Mon Septem Ended 30,

-2014 2013 2014 2013
+2015 2014 2015 2014

-Research and development 973 \$ \$ 63 1,208 \$ 160
+Research and development \$ \$ 973 \$ 9 \$ 1,208

-General and administrative 1 792 92 4 1,050
+General and administrative 1 4

-974 \$ 855 \$ 1,212 \$ 1,210
+\$ \$ 974 \$ 9 \$ 1,212